Graph-ICS/Graph-ICS/readme.md

 - When the configuration is done, then click on generate, so it will generate a Visual studio project.

 6.4.
-When it finishes the generation, so you can click on “Open Project” and it will be open with Visual studio.
+When it finishes the generation, run Visual Studio as administrator and open the project

 6.5.
 On Visual Studio